Uber in Cancun: Does it work? There is a lot of conflicting advice on the internet regarding whether Uber does or does not work in Cancun.

 As such, it is a good idea to make a reservation a little time before you plan on heading out so that you are not standing around.
-This may well be because there are less Uber drivers in Cancun than other parts of Mexico due to all of the controversy.
+This may well be because there are fewer Uber drivers in Cancun than in other parts of Mexico due to all of the controversy.
 As a comparison, if you take an Uber in Mexico City or in Merida, you are usually waiting 5-8 minutes max.

 Don’t order from major transport hubs

 Uber drivers may not be willing to accept your ride if you are ordering from a major tourist attraction or transport hub (e.g. the ADO bus station).
 This is because there are so many taxi drivers that wait at the ranks there.